szymon0w/Python-Platformer-main/README.md

 - add map of the city with smith, alchemist, magicians, quests, etc. and possibility to move around the map
 - add possibility to talk with people on the map using your microphone (QA?, chatGPT?)
 - consult with the game developer and writer about the story
+- explore what assets you can use [itch.io](https://itch.io/game-assets)
+- add dying animation
 - think about adding new developer to help you
 - write unit tests for current functions
 - investigate possibility of writing automatic tests